 - Cork — compliance / posture scoring per company.
 Surface the per-control state alongside other security signals.

-- Your vendor not listed?
+- Running something else?
 SentinelOne, CrowdStrike, Defender for Business, ThreatLocker, Sophos, Fortinet, Mimecast, Proofpoint — every EDR, EDR-replacement, posture tool, firewall, or email-security vendor with an API is in scope.
-Build phase, not upcharge if it's one of the 3 integrations included.
+Whatever you run is built custom for your stack the same way.
+If your tool has an API, we build the integration — custom to your stack.

 RBAC and customer visibility

 Security data is scoped strictly: scoped agents (assigned to specific companies) only see incidents for their scope.
 Admins / management / finance see everything.
-Customer-facing portal can optionally expose Huntress incidents to the customer themselves — useful for clients on a security-forward plan who want to see their own posture without having to be granted vendor-portal access.
+Customer-facing portal can optionally expose your EDR incidents to the customer themselves — whatever EDR you run, once we've built its integration for your stack — useful for clients on a security-forward plan who want to see their own posture without having to be granted vendor-portal access.

 Adapter pattern, not vendor lock-in